Who We Are

 Learning Cafe Monthly Seminars

 The Center of Excellence is committed to promoting Best Practices and provides free monthly educational seminars open to all community providers.
-All sessions are held by Zoom from noon-1:00pm.
+All sessions are held by Zoom from 12:00-1:00pm EDT.
 You will be emailed a link once your registration is received.

 FEB 18, 2022

 “Is This Going to Be Forever?”: Redefining “Resilience” in the Time of COVID

 Presented by Caitlin Williams, PhD